ark-lang/ark/docs/REFERENCE.md

 		weight: float;
 	}

-Structures are more complex types, however they are defined like an ordinary type such as an integer or float:
+While structures are more complex types, they are defined just as any ordinary type such as an integer or float:

 	mut terry: cat;